 Cleaning Patio Slabs

-Your brand new patio has had a dose of the good old english weather and now looks like a green, mossy, algae covered mess.
+Your brand new patio has had a dose of the good old English weather and now looks like a green, mossy, algae-covered mess.
 Spring is approaching and you really want it to look good as new again.
-On this page we look at the procedures to take to give your patio that much needed spring clean and then methods of preventing, or limiting, this happening again.
+On this page we look at the procedures to take to give your patio that much-needed spring clean along with methods of preventing or limiting, this happening again.

-Use Lithofin - MN Outdoor Cleaner to clean the slabs.
-Apply with a sprayer and then leave for between 2 - 10 hours.
-The surface can then be brushed, as per the guidelines but we gave it another blast from our pressure washer.
-This step can be repeated if necessary.
+Once you have used the pressure washer, you’ll be able to spot any particularly stubborn bits of dirt and grime.
+Lithofin - MN Outdoor Cleaner can be used to clean the slabs as your next step.
+Simply apply with a sprayer and then leave for between 2 - 10 hours.
+The surface can then be brushed, or you can give it another blast from your pressure washer.
+If your slabs are particularly dirty, you can repeat this step.

-Sealing the paving is optional and up to the user.
-One of the market leaders is Lithofin - Stain Stop.
-The impregnator provides optimal protection for absorbent natural and artificial stone surfaces, setting the standard in protection levels.
+Sealing the paving is an optional final step, though if you want to prevent more mess we would definitely recommend doing this.
+One of the market leaders is Lithofin - Stain Stop which provides optimal protection for absorbent natural and artificial stone surfaces.
 It mostly prevents oil, water and grease penetration and simplifies maintenance.
-A cheaper alternative to this is Geofix Natural Stone Protector which works well on sandstone paving inparticular.
+A cheaper alternative to this is Geofix Natural Stone Protector which works well on sandstone paving in particular.